joatmon08/hashicorp-stack-demoapp/README.md

    - `vault/setup/`: Deploy a Vault cluster via Helm chart and set up Kubernetes auth method

-   - `boundary`: Configures Boundary with two projects, one for operations and the other for development teams.
+   - `boundary/setup`: Configures Boundary with two projects, one for operations and the other for development teams.

+   - `boundary/config`: Update Boundary self-managed workers after they initiate registration.

    - `argocd/setup/`: Deploys an ArgoCD cluster to configure applications